 For your loved one to get the help they need, they must accept they need treatment for their addiction.
 If you find they are resistant to accepting this, we can help.
 We can provide you with tools, language, and resources so you can express your concern with both clarity and encouragement.
 If you fear that won’t work, we can also provide access to professionally trained interventionists to help you.

-Everyone’s treatment journey is unique.
-That is why Any Length Retreat doesn’t provide treatment times until we assess each individual.
+Everyone’s recovery journey is unique.
+That is why Any Length Retreat doesn’t provide exact length of stay until we assess each individual.
 Every guest has a treatment plan specifically tailored to their needs and situation.
 What we can tell you is, the longer a person participates in treatment the greater their chances of overcoming their addiction and enjoying lasting recovery.
-We provide different levels of treatment – 30-day intensive, 60-day, and 90-day programs. (link to 30, 60, 90 day page) This way our guests can engage in treatment as long as necessary, in a manner that meets their needs.
+We provide different levels of care – 30-day intensive, 60-day, and 90-day programs. (link to 30, 60, 90 day page) This way our guests can engage with our community as long as necessary, in a manner that meets their needs.
 We also provide ongoing guidance through our Lifelong Support Program, our Alumni Community, so our guests have continued reinforcement once they leave treatment.

-Our programs are designed on the belief that we need to treat, not only the symptoms of addiction but also the inherent causes.
+Our programs are designed on the belief that we need to address, not only the symptoms of addiction but also the inherent causes.
 Furthermore, we believe in helping our guests develop the tools and resources they need to grow personally and transform their lives.
 To accomplish this, we provide a diverse range of programs and integrated therapies for holistic healing.
-These programs include 12 step facilitation, trauma therapy, social learning therapy, cognitive behavioral therapy, motivational interviewing, one-on-one counseling, programs to build life and social skills, trauma healing yogic practices, fitness and wellness, and more.
-Learn more about why we use a holistic approach to recovery, learn about our Embrace Wellness Program (link to Embrace Wellness Page), and read about our specific specialty therapies.
+These programs include 12 step facilitation, motivational interviewing, one-on-one mentorship, programs to build life and social skills, trauma healing yogic practices, fitness and wellness, and more.
+Learn more about why we use a holistic approach to recovery, learn about our Embrace Wellness Program (link to Embrace Wellness Page), and read about our specific services.

 When a guest enters the Any Length Retreat family, we introduce them to the fundamentals of the 12-steps.
 As they grow throughout their time in treatment, they will continue to learn more about 12 step facilitation and its importance to sustainable recovery.
 We believe in tapping into the restorative power of the 12 steps and the ongoing support of meetings and the fellowship they provide.
 We recognize the 12-step program has helped people get and stay sober for 100 years.
 In addition to the 12 steps, we practice individualized personal recovery that is tailored to each person’s situation, where we address healing the whole individual through our Embrace Wellness Program.